- Team Avatar Character List

 - Legacy Character: Via reincarnation, every avatar after Wan takes up his legacy and title.

 - Messianic Archetype: Each avatar is a reincarnated man or woman who possess incredible power and connected to a spiritual plane of existence, and in every life has faced off a tyrannical or amoral enemy.
 Their advice is treated with near-religious worship and world leaders are willing to listen to the advice of a 10 year-old with no knowledge of war or even a complete history of the last century.
+The last part holds truth, as avatars have the ability to access Raava's memories to seek the wisdom they need.

 - Sublty deconstructed as Aang is initially treated as the sole person capable of saving the world and his word is treated as law, while Korra is met with resistance such as the World leaders not including her in war strategies against Kuvira due to her not being fully recovered.
+Only when the situation became so bad that they had to defer to her wisdom.

 - The Needs of the Many: This is a dilemma faced by many Avatars in their lifetimes: whether or not to choose between themselves or the fate of the many in a given context.
 Since the Avatar is the protector of not just the entire world, but the Spirit World as well, an Avatar is usually advised to serve the needs of the many over the needs of the few.
 This is the reason some Avatars more or less cast off their backgrounds and ideologies (such as Yang Chen), to better serve the worlds as a whole.